swiftlang/swift/docs/HowToUpdateDebugInfo.md

 debug_value undef : $Int, let, name "x", expr op_consts:1:op_fragment:#Int._value
 ```

-> [!Caution]
-> This currently doesn't work, these variables are dropped by IRGen.

 ### Undef variables

 If the value of the variable cannot be recovered as the value is entirely